ARCO Arena: College sports

-The arena has also hosted NCAA men's basketball tournaments multiple times and was the host site for the 2007 NCAA Volleyball Championships.
+The arena also hosted NCAA men's basketball tournaments multiple times and was the host site for the 2007 NCAA Volleyball Championships.

 WWE

-ARCO Arena has hosted several WWE events including the 1993 Royal Rumble, Judgment Day 2001, and The Bash in 2009.
+ARCO Arena hosted several WWE events including the 1993 Royal Rumble, Judgment Day 2001, and The Bash in 2009.

 MMA

-ARCO Arena has played host to four Ultimate Fighting Championship events: UFC 65, UFC 73, UFC on Fox: Johnson vs. Benavidez 2 and UFC 177.
+ARCO Arena played host to four Ultimate Fighting Championship events: UFC 65, UFC 73, UFC on Fox: Johnson vs. Benavidez 2 and UFC 177.
 The arena hosted World Extreme Cagefighting's first ever pay-per-view event, WEC 48, on April 24, 2010.
 It also hosted the WEC's two biggest events ever, WEC 34, Faber vs. Pulver 1, and WEC 41, Brown vs. Faber 2, with an average of 1,300,500 viewers on Versus each.
 It also hosted WEC.

 Other events

 Other notable events include the five-day 1995 Billy Graham Greater Sacramento Crusade, which 177,000 people attended.
 A crowd of 47,500 people reportedly showed up on one night of the event, when Michael W. Smith was the musical guest; only 18,000 people were permitted inside and many watched on outside television screens.

 ARCO Arena hosted many graduation celebrations for local high schools.

 The arena hosted a PBR Built Ford Tough Series bull riding event every year from 2005 to 2016.